KatherineMichel/digital-commonplace/keeping-tabs.md

 https://twitter.com/tusharisanerd/status/1723767255974940819 | Tushar Sadhwani on X: "The https://t.co/o4GXUZ5FOv episode on PEP 703 was exactly what I needed to get a deeper understanding of the nogil project.
 Thanks a lot to @pyblogsal and @llanga for tackling it!
 I think the detail level of the podcast is just right (if not a bit less 😬) if your podcast..." / X

 https://twitter.com/pyblogsal/status/1731404846945706477 | Pablo Galindo Salgado on X: "Colors are coming to CPython exceptions.... 👀 ⚠️ Warning: not a final version - still under experimentation ⚠️ https://t.co/DRNKvPB4T1" / X

+## GIL

+https://realpython.com/python-gil/ | What Is the Python Global Interpreter Lock (GIL)? – Real Python

 ## Sub-interpreters